tailwindlabs/tailwindcss/source/docs/browser-support.blade.md

 For example, when you are building a grid with classes like `.row` or `.col-4`, you need to know which browsers the framework author is targeting because you have no idea if those classes are implemented using floats, Flexbox, or CSS Grid.

 Tailwind on the other hand is a low-level utility framework, where most of the classes map directly to individual CSS properties.
-This means that which browsers you support is really up to you, not the framework.
+This means that **which browsers you support is really up to you, not the framework**.

 For example, here is a three column grid built with Tailwind's Flexbox utilities, so it will only work in IE10+ since Flexbox isn't supported in IE9: